mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### Outgoing commands

 Sharktopoda can also send certain commands to the Remote App.
-It sends these comamnds via UDP to a host/port that is defined when Sharktopoda receives a `connect` command.
+It sends these commands via UDP to a host/port that is defined when Sharktopoda receives a `connect` command.
+The amount of time to wait for a response (i.e. timeout) will be set in the preferences UI.
 These commands are:

 - [Frame capture done](#framecapture)
 - [Add localizations](#add-localizations)